911±¬ÁĎÍř

 6) Albuquerque Museum (must see)

-The museum's permanent exhibits include early maps, conquistador armor, weavings, and other artifacts of colonial life in New Mexico.
-The museum also hosts changing exhibits, a massive photo archive, art galleries, and maintains an outdoor sculpture garden on the grounds.
+Visitors can explore permanent exhibits featuring early maps, conquistador armor, traditional weavings, and other artifacts of colonial life in New Mexico.
+Changing exhibits, art galleries, and a vast photo archive offer fresh experiences with each visit, while the museum’s outdoor sculpture garden provides a scenic setting for photos and relaxation.

 7) New Mexico Museum of Natural History and Science (must see)